 By the early 1950s, Camero was a featured soloist with the Stan Kenton Orchestra, with whom he toured the U.S. playing three congas (at a time when other congueros were playing only one) in addition to a cowbell and guiro (a fluted gourd played with strokes from a stick).
 He created another unique playing style by tuning his congas to specific pitches so that he could play melodies like a pianist.
 He became one of the best known congueros in the country, appearing on such television shows as the Ed Sullivan Show and the Jackie Gleason Show.

-The subject of the 2006 documentary, Candido: Hands of Fire, Camero (in his 90s) continues to perform throughout the world.
+Camero was the subject of the 2006 documentary, Candido: Hands of Fire.

 Billy Taylor, The Billy Taylor Trio with Candido, Prestige/OJC, 1954

 Brujerias de Candido: Candido's Latin McGuffa's Dust, Tico, 1971

 Candido Camero/Carlos Valdes/Giovanni Hidalgo, Conga Kings, Chesky, 1999

 January 10, 2008

 Edited by Don Ball

 NEA: Was there any kind of situation that you can remember where you would have heard jazz that made a big impression on you?

 Candido Camero: When I was four years old I was still in the school, in kindergarten, and I used to run to the house after school to listen to the radio, mostly just because I always liked the jazz, the music.
 And one of my uncles from my mother's side (he was a professional bongo player), he kept asking me if I wanted to become a musician.
 I said, "Yes, I would like that."
 So he got me two empty cans, the condensed milk, and he put on a skin like a regular bongo, and that was my first instrument, when [I was] four years old.